 I am a biologist and did my PhD in Environmental Engineering, looking at methods for the study of microbial ecology in Waste Stabilization Pond systems.
 These systems exploit the processes of mixed bacterial and algal communities to treat wastewater and are mainly used in developing countries.
 Field work for the project involved collaborations with two universities, Universidade Federal do Ceará, in Fortaleza, Brazil and CINARA, Universidad del Valle, in Cali, Colombia, and allowed me to spend a month in each of the universities.

 I am currently working on the Newcastle University, Frontiers in Engineering Biology project http://research.ncl.ac.uk/nufeb/ .
-I am part of the Synthetic Biology team led by Professor Anil Wipat and split my time between Computing Science (Claremont Tower) and the Centre for Bacterial Cell Biology laboratories (The Baddiley-Clark Building).
+I am part of the Synthetic Biology team led by Professor Anil Wipat and split my time between Computing Science (Urban Sciences Building) and the Centre for Bacterial Cell Biology laboratories (The Baddiley-Clark Building).

 I am particularly interested in the degradation of Estrogen compounds in wastewater treatment plants and am optimising methods for whole genome sequencing of known estrogen degraders, which coupled with bioinformatics tools will give us a better understanding of degradation pathways.
 Microscopy and microfluidics methods for measurement and understanding of bacterial activated sludge dynamics are a key part of my current project.

 - Poster presentation at SB7.0, Singapore, June 2017

 - Oral presentation at the ASM conference on 'The Individual Microbe: Single-Cell Analysis and Agent-based Modeling' in Washington DC, USA, in March 2016